Can a WiFi Owner See What Sites I Visit on My Phone?

 Additional Privacy Best Practices

-Beyond VPNs, Tor, and HTTPS, there are a couple of quick additional tips for you to limit visibility from WiFi owners, hotspot providers, or really any entity positioned to snoop:
+Beyond VPNs, Tor, and HTTPS, a few quick tips help limit visibility for WiFi owners, hotspot providers, and other intermediaries:

-• When using a mobile device, disable location services when possible to limit access to sensitive personal context.
+• Disable location services when possible to limit sensitive context exposure.

 Can a Public WiFi Owner See My Activity?